js-bits/process/README.md

 ## Notes

-- A process is a one time operation.
-You have to create a new instance each time you need to run the process.
+- A process is a one-off operation.
+You have to create a new instance each time you need to run the same process.